Shih-Yu/Articles/Livepeer/WebTutorial1.md

 ```sh
 mkdir streamDemo && touch index.html
 ```

-Now let change into the directory that we just created and open it with the code editor of your choice.
+Now lets change into the directory that we just created and open it with the code editor of your choice.

 ```sh
 cd streamDemo
 ```

 In the `index.html` file, we will create a simple web page, enter the code below into the file.

 ```html